Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 If a note is to be held for multiple beats, place the note character at the position of only the first of those beats, with the desired velocity at the corresponding position above it in the Velocity Pattern.

 Then for each additional beat the note should be held, use an '_' (underscore) at the corresponding position in the Velocity Pattern, and use period spacers in the Note Pattern (and Chord Pattern).
+It actually doesn't matter what you use as a spacer in these other patterns below an underscore in Velocity, since it will be ignored anyway.
+But a period or a blank space makes things clearer when viewing the pattern.

 Note: When you conclude an edit that extends the Note Pattern beyond the end of the current Velocity Pattern, the Velocity Pattern is padded with '8' characters (maximum velocity) to match.
 You may then edit the Velocity Pattern as desired.